aleroses/English/Others/vocabulary.md

 - She did not get to the airport on time.
 Ella no llegó al aeropuerto a tiempo.
 - How long will Lisa stay in that company? ¿Cuánto tiempo se quedará Lisa en esa compañía?
 - I arrived in Italy on February Twelfth.
+- The men didn't cry.
+Los hombres no lloraron.
+- There were so many ducks.
+Había tantos patos.

 ## Anki
 - Gentleman: Caballero